Masterminds/glide/docs/glide.yaml.md

 - license: The license is either an [SPDX license](http://spdx.org/licenses/) string or the filepath to the license.
 This allows automation and consumers to easily identify the license.
 - `owners`: The owners is a list of one or more owners for the project.
 This can be a person or organization and is useful for things like notifying the owners of a security issue without filing a public bug.
 - `ignore`: A list of packages for Glide to ignore importing.
 These are package names to ignore rather than directories.
-- `exclude`: A list of directories in the local codebase to exclude from scanning for dependencies.
+- `excludeDirs`: A list of directories in the local codebase to exclude from scanning for dependencies.
 - `import`: A list of packages to import.
 Each package can include:
     - `package`: The name of the package to import and the only non-optional item.
 Package names follow the same patterns the `go` tool does.
 That means:
         - Package names that map to a VCS remote location end in .git, .bzr, .hg, or .svn.
 For example, `example.com/foo/pkg.git/subpkg`.